vedph/cadmus_web/README.md

 - add your form controls, and eventually thesaurus properties to be consumed by the template.
 When thesaurus properties are required, set them in `onThesauriSet`.
 - add an `updateForm(model)` method to update the form controls from the part's model, calling it from `onModelSet`.
 - add a `getModelFromForm` method to get a model object from the form controls.
 Among the common part's properties, only `typeId` gets set at this level; the other properties will be set by the page wrapping the editor.
-- add a `close` method for emitting the `editorClose` event.
-- add a `save` method which if the form is valid uses `getModelFromForm` to get the model, and `updateJson` to update the JSON code stringified from that model.
 - *template*: `form`, including a `mat-card`.
 Header and footer in the card should be standardized, while the content is free.

 #### Editor Components - 2.
 Editor Demo